 My Top Tips for an Anzac Tour in Gallipoli

 - Bring a warm sleeping bag and warm clothes.
 It was absolutely freezing during the night and you don’t want to be caught out.

-- Put something underneath your sleeping to keep the moisture out like black bin bags or something similar.
+- Put something underneath your sleeping to keep the moisture out.
+Black bin bags or something similar will do.

-- Take some money for food as they were selling kebabs (which smelt delicious!) and hot tea and coffee.
+- Take some money for food.
+They were selling kebabs (which smelt delicious!) and hot tea and coffee.
 As you were not allowed to bring your own water in you had to buy it there for a couple of Lira.

-- If you are a Kiwi please ask if there is a limited amount of seating at the ceremony as I only JUST made it in to watch the actual ceremony.
-A lot of New Zealanders missed out and had to watch it 200 meters from the actual site on a screen so you need to definitely enquire about that and if so, get there super early!
+- If you are a Kiwi please ask if there is a limited amount of seating at the ceremony.
+I only JUST made it in to watch the actual ceremony.
+A lot of New Zealanders missed out and had to watch it 200 meters from the actual site on a screen, so you need to definitely inquire about that and if so, get there super early!

 - Enjoy the experience and take it all in.
 It’s one of those moments you will never forget.

-Travel Talk Tours has a variety of Anzac Day tours that range from 3 days until 12 days, check them out here.
-You can start booking for 2018 tours from mid-June/July.
+Travel Talk Tours has a variety of Anzac Day Gallipoli Tours 2023 that range from 3 days until 12 days, make sure to check them out.
+You can start booking ANZAC tours from mid-June/July.